 Finally, appellant argues that the probate court erroneously found that Paquin had not waived his \$50,000 gift from the trust.
 Appellant believes this error should result in a reduced surcharge.
-We affirm the probate court's finding, but conclude that appellant's surcharge should be reduced by \$50,000 because appellant has settled her claim with Paquin.
+We disagree.

 We review a probate court's findings of fact for clear error.
 In re Estate of Raymond, 483 Mich at 53.
 A lower court's decision is considered clearly erroneous if this Court is left with a definite and firm conviction that a mistake was made.
 In re Green Charitable Trust, 172 Mich App at 311.
 Here, the probate court made no mistake in finding that Paquin had not intentionally waived his gift of \$50,000 from the trust.
 Paquin testified in a previous hearing that he had not intended to waive his gift.
-However, Paquin subsequently settled his dispute with appellant.
-That settlement is not a matter before this Court.
-Therefore, because Paquin has been satisfied by the terms of the settlement, appellant's surcharge will be reduced by the \$50,000 that would have been gifted to Paquin.
-Appellant's adjusted surcharge is \$118,058.84.
+Appellant further argues that, because Paquin settled his claim with the trust for less than the full \$50,000 he was entitled to, the amount of the portion of the surcharge related to the Paquin gift should be reduced by the difference between \$50,000 and the amount for which he settled with the trust.3 We disagree.
+The amount of the settlement between the trust and Paquin is irrelevant to the fact that appellant was not entitled to receive the \$50,000 from the trust that should have gone to Paquin.
+Because appellant was not entitled to receive the \$50,000, she must return it.
+In short, any windfall arising from the fact that Paquin agreed to settle his claim against the trust for less than the full \$50,000 should accrue to the benefit of the trust, not to the benefit of appellant.